Filmora

 • Cross-platform functionality for editing everywhere.

-Simple Steps to Curve an Image in Photoshop
+How to Curve An Image in Photoshop

 Liza Brown

-Liza Brown Originally published Oct 15, 22, updated Feb 07, 25
+Liza Brown Originally published Oct 15, 22, updated Aug 06, 25

 In this Photoshop tutorial, we're going to carve an image using four simple steps.
 Curving an image can be a great way to add some extra visual interest and dimension, and it's a technique that can be used with a wide range of images.
 So, let's get started!